wearetheframers/frame-core-wip/docs/API/frame/services/context/shared_context_service.md

 ## Related Components

+The `shared_context` service functions like a plugin but does not require explicit permissions to be accessed.
+It is always available to Framers, enabling them to manage shared roles and goals effectively.

 - **Context Service**: Provides the base functionality for managing roles and goals.
 - **Framer**: Uses the Shared Context Service to collaborate with other Framers.